After chasing stories all over the United States, I found Faith — a town in South Dakota with a population of 421.

 • 2014 — 50 years of Northern exposure (reporting from Wasilla, Alaska): Alaska annual meeting celebrates a half-century of promoting unity in the Last Frontier.

-• 2017 — A night for God’s children to shine (reporting from Fort Smith, Ark.): Arkansas church rolls out the red carpet for kings and queens with special needs.
+• 2017 — For kings and queens with special needs, a Night to Shine (reporting from Fort Smith, Ark.): Arkansas church rolls out the red carpet at prom-like event.

 • 2012 — Homeless ministry feeds bodies, souls (reporting from North Little Rock, Ark.): Hundreds find Jesus at River City.

 • 1997 — A tale of three cities (reporting from Little Rock, Ark.): Little Rock, Oklahoma City and Topeka, Kan., were desegregation battlegrounds.